yik3z/Watchy-CAD/README.md

 **The Slim V3 and V4 may or may not close fully if you have the stock battery cable.
 I shortened mine so there is less wire taking up space in the case.
 [See below](##-shorten-battery-wires) for details.** It allows the case to be 1mm thinner.
 If you don't want to cut the battery wires, you can just make the case 1mm deeper :P

 These cases were designed on Autodesk Inventor.
 The raw files are included in case you'd like to modify them.

+Slim V3 and V4 parts are interchangeable (top and bottom).

 Also, tolerances may vary based on 3d printer.